-NAS 102 Nurs sing Assistant II 3 2 6 6
+NAS 102 Nursing Assistant II 3 2 6 6

-Prerequisite(s): High school diploma or GED listed as NA I with State of Nor and curth Card urrently olina eligible to be
+Prerequisite(s): High school diploma or GED and currently eligible to be listed as NA I with State of North Carolina

-Corequisite(s): None

-This course provides training in selected advanced nursing assistant proce-Emphasis is placed on sterile techniques, respiratory procedures, dures. catheterizations, wound and trach care, irrigations, and ostomy care.
-Upon completion, students should be able to demonstrate skills necessary to gualify as a Nursing Assistant II with the North Carolina Board of Nursing.
+This course provides training in selected advanced nursing assistant procedures.
+Emphasis is placed on sterile techniques, respiratory procedures, catheterizations, wound and trach care, irrigations, and ostomy care.
+Upon completion, students should be able to demonstrate skills necessary to qualify as a Nursing Assistant II with the North Carolina Board of Nursing.
 This is a certificate-level course.